ACManoa/acmanoa.github.io/_clubs/softwaredev.md

 <br>

+## What do we do?

+We design functional applications and websites for ACM through collaborative group work using React (a popular Javascript Library).
+This club aims to familiarize students with using Integrated Development Environments (IDEs) such as IntelliJ IDEA and VSCode.

 ## Why

 Joining a software development team offers a valuable chance to enhance skills, build connections, and gain practical experience.
 It provides opportunities to collaborate on projects, refine problem-solving abilities, and adhere to deadlines, fostering discipline and professionalism.
 Additionally, involvement in such a team not only enriches one's resume but also enables the sharing of knowledge, contributing to personal and collective growth within the field.